bespinian/serverless-workshop/README.md

 ### Steps

-1. Navigate to to the unit test example and install the dependencies:
+1. Navigate to the unit test example and install the dependencies:

    ```shell
    pushd level-7/unit-tests